apache/druid/docs/development/contributing-to-docs.md

 * Avoid negative constructions when possible
 * Use clear and direct language
 * Use descriptive headings and titles
-* Avoid using a present participle or gerund as the first word in a heading or title
+* Avoid using a present participle or gerund as the first word in a heading or title.
+A shortcut for this is to not start with a word that ends in `-ing`.
+For example, don't use "Configuring Druid."
+Use "Configure Druid."
 * Use sentence case in document titles and headings
 * Don’t use images of text or code samples
 * Use SVG over PNG if available
 * Provide an equivalent text explanation with each image
-* Use the appropriate text-formatting
+* Use the appropriate text-formatting.
+For example, make sure code snippets and property names are in code font and UI elements are bold.
+Additionally, you should generally avoid using bold or italics to emphasize certain words.
 * Put conditional clauses before instructions
 * Avoid gender-specific pronouns, instead use they
 * Use second person — you instead of we